navidrome/navidrome/README.md

 I'm currently trying to implement all functionality from API v1.8.0, with some exceptions.

-Check the (almost) up to date [compatibility chart](https://github.com/deluan/gosonic/wiki/Compatibility) for what is working.
+Check the (almost) up to date [compatibility chart](https://github.com/cloudsonic/sonic-server/wiki/Compatibility) for what is working.

 ### Installation

 As this is a work in progress, there are no installers yet.
-To have GoSonic running in your computer, follow the steps in the Development Environment section below, then run it with:
+To have the server running in your computer, follow the steps in the
+Development Environment section below, then run it with:
 ```
-$ export GOSONIC_MUSICFOLDER="/path/to/your/iTunes Library.xml"
+$ export SONIC_MUSICFOLDER="/path/to/your/iTunes Library.xml"
 $ bee run
 ```
 The server should start listening on port 4533.